 Adorable as it is emotional, Spiritfarer takes you on a journey of love, loss, and friendship through Stella and her cat Daffodil.
 You become Stella, the Ferrier of souls across the sea to the Everdoor, where they make their last goodbyes.
 As you sail, you need to fulfill their last desires and get to know them before they pass.
 There’s Uncle Atul, the big blue frog, Alice the hedgehog, and plenty more animal-shaped spirits that embody those you knew during their human lives.

-Now, this game can will make you sad – so be warned – but there is plenty of joy to be found here, too as you build up your ship with farms, machines, and amenities.
+Now, this game can will make you sad – so be warned – but there is so much joy to be found here, too as you build up your ship with farms, machines, and amenities.
 Take a look at our Spiritfarer review for a deeper look at this charming game.

 Undertale